RED sustainability criteria for biomass for the SDE++ scheme

 If you wish to use biomass, other than wood pellets, for the generation of combined heat and power or for the production of green gas to feed into the gas network, you can apply for the Stimulation of Sustainable Energy Production (SDE++) scheme.
 In some cases, you will have to demonstrate that the biomass used meets the Renewable Energy Directive (RED) sustainability criteria.

-The objective of the revised European Renewable Energy Directive (RED) is to stimulate the generation of sustainable energy.
+The revised European Renewable Energy Directive (RED) is meant to stimulate the generation of sustainable energy.
 Whether your installation has to meet the RED sustainability criteria depends on whether you already had to meet the RED I sustainability criteria or the date on which you applied for the SDE++ subsidy.

 - If you generate heat and/or power from liquid biomass, then you already had to meet the RED I sustainability criteria.
 You will therefore now also have to meet the RED II or RED III sustainability criteria.